treatment in winnipeg – expert athletic therapy for pain & Recovery

 conditions WE TREAT

-EXPLORE OUR MOST COMMON INJURIES TREATED
+EXPLORE OUR MOST COMMON INJURIES TREATED BY CLICKING ANY CONDITION BELOW

 If you are experiencing sharp, shooting pain down your leg or localized “locking” in your spine, you may be dealing with disc compression.
 We focus on decompressing the spine through movement and restoring the “bracing” capability of your deep core to take the pressure off your nerves and discs.